 Discover the Royal College of Physicians (RCP) museum in Regent’s Park – England’s oldest medical college.

-Collections range from portraits, providing a pictorial and sculptural record of presidents, fellows and other physicians associated with the RCP, from its foundation in 1518 to the present, the fascinating Symons collection of medical instruments, and the Hoffbrand collection of apothecary jars.
+Collections range from portraits, providing a pictorial and sculptural record of presidents, fellows and other physicians associated with the RCP from its foundation in 1518 to the present, to the fascinating Symons collection of medical instruments, and the Hoffbrand collection of apothecary jars.
 Highlights include William Harvey’s demonstration rod, the RCP silver-gilt mace and six 17th century anatomical tables.

 The archive has the complete RCP annals, its founding charter, and papers of leading medical figures, whilst the library includes 30,000 books printed pre-1900, over one hundred incunables and the first book printed in the English language, in 1473.
 These collections can be accessed by appointment.

 We have an exciting programme of exhibitions and both in person and digital events to explore.

 Guided tours are available to book for groups, Monday – Friday.
 Explore 500 years of the RCP’s past, key developments in medical history and award-winning architecture through our in person or virtual building tours.
 The tours will be guided live by an expert from the RCP archive, library or museum team.

 FREE taster tours of the building and collections are available to book on the first Wednesday of the month starting at 1.30 pm.